 Privacy concerns by mobile users are a natural reaction to new technologies and the lack of information sometimes aggravates the situation.
-Read on to discover how location technology works in terms of privacy and how companies are handling this issue.
+Read on to discover how location technology works in terms of privacy and how companies are handling it.

 Location can be useful to do a lot of things, for example, find a lost phone or apps can provide location-related services like finding restaurants nearby, transportation information or location-specific offers, making our lives easier.